-Made of timber boards from Itaúba and Piquiá trees, nailed to a structure formed by the ribs and arms fixed on a beam that extends from the bow stern, including serving as a keel projecting to the helm and also serving as seat of the motor shaft center.
-At the bow there is a floor forming the deck next is the “pilot house” near the rudder.
-The helm is connected to ropes on each side of the vessel which extend into the steering gear located in the stern, with a reel to move the rudder.
+Made of timber boards from Itaúba and Piquiá trees, nailed to a structure formed by the ribs and arms fixed on a beam that extends from the bow stern, including serving as a keel projecting to the helm and also serving as the seat of the motor shaft center.
+At the bow, there is a floor forming the deck and next to the “pilot house” near the rudder.
+The helm is connected to ropes on each side of the vessel which extends into the steering gear located in the stern, with a reel to move the rudder.